Scientific Name

 How to Grow and Care

-If you can successfully grow other globular cacti, you can most likely grow Echinocereus well.
-One of the key factors in success is avoiding any hint of wet soil.
+If you can grow other globular cacti successfully, you can most likely grow Echinocereus well.
+One of the key success factors is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
-Otherwise, they thrive on a program of strong bright light, slight water, and a steady diet of light fertilizer.
+Otherwise, they thrive on a program of intense, bright light, slight water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
-You can prolong repotting by removing plantlets and potting them up in their own pots.
-When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
+You can prolong repotting by removing and potting plantlets in their own pots.
+When repotting a cactus, remove it from its pot and remove any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.

 Learn more at How to Grow and Care for Echinocereus.